rya-sge/access-denied/_posts/2024-11-25-perceptron-introduction.md

 ## Applications of the Perceptron

 Despite its simplicity, the perceptron has applications in tasks requiring linear classification.
 It is often used as a teaching tool to introduce concepts of supervised learning, gradient descent, and optimization.
-Additionally, it serves as a stepping stone to understanding advanced models like MLPs and CNNs.
+It also introduces the vocabulary reused by MLPs and CNNs.

 ------

 ## Conclusion

-The perceptron is a historic and fundamental model that has influenced the field of machine learning profoundly.
+The perceptron is a historic model that shaped how later neural networks were designed.

 While its simplicity limits its use in complex tasks, the principles it embodies continue to underpin modern neural network architectures, including CNNs.

-Understanding the perceptron provides a crucial first step in exploring the broader world of artificial intelligence and neural networks.
+The perceptron is a good place to start before moving on to larger neural network architectures.

 ------